De Haas-van Alphen effect and a giant temperature peak in heavy fermion SmB$_6$ compound

 Secondly, another main outstanding question is the giant temperature peak observed at small temperatures \cite{SuchitraScience2015} in the temperature dependence of the amplitude of the dHvA oscillations of SmB$_6$.
-This is a drastic deviation from the standard Lifshits-Kosevich formula of the amplitude and there is no theory so far which explains the peak.
+This is a drastic deviation from the standard Lifshits-Kosevich formula \cite{LK,LP} of the amplitude and there is no theory so far which explains the peak.
 In this paper we give a possible explanation of this giant temperature peak.
-Based on our model and predictions, we will try to address the third issue of the difference of the experimental results of the two groups \cite{LiScience2014,SuchitraScience2015} in the discussion part of this paper.
 In addition, certain corollaries on the nature of SmB$_6$ system can be drawn from our theory.
 Then, in order to verify our explanation of the peak, based on the corollaries, we provide new experimental signatures to look for in the samples of experiments \cite{SuchitraScience2015}.

-One of us in \cite{Zyuzin2023} have obtained original theoretical details of the dHvA in correlated insulators.
-There the occurance of the hybridization of the dispersive band corresponding to itinerant $d-$ electrons with the localized flat band of $f-$ electrons leading to the insulating gap in the system was studied.
-The case when the hybridization gap is treated self-consistently was considered.
-It was found that the dHvA oscillations are possible, in accord with \cite{KnolleCooperPRL15,AlisultanovJETP2016,PalPRB2016,PalArxiv2022}, and that instead of a standard Lifshits-Kosevich formula for the amplitude there are quantum oscillations of the amplitude with inverse temperature which show characteristic local maxmima and minima.
-However, this result doesn't explain any giant temperature peak similar to the one in \cite{SuchitraScience2015} in the expression for the amplitude of oscillations.
+The author has obtained some original theoretical details of the temperature dependence of the dHvA oscillations in correlated insulators in \cite{Zyuzin2023}.
+There the occurrence of the hybridization of the dispersive band corresponding to itinerant $d-$ electrons with the localized flat band of $f-$ electrons leading to the insulating gap in the system was studied.
+The case when the hybridization gap is treated self-consistently was considered, which matches the approach of \cite{AlloccaCooper}.
+This is the generalization of the Keldysh-Kopaev \cite{KeldyshKopaev} model to the presence of the magnetic field.
+In \cite{Zyuzin2023} it was confirmed that the dHvA oscillations are possible, in accord with \cite{KnolleCooperPRL15,TopodHvA2016,AlisultanovJETP2016,PalPRB2016,PalArxiv2022}, and was found that instead of a standard Lifshits-Kosevich formula \cite{LK,LP} for the amplitude there are quantum oscillations of the amplitude with inverse temperature which show characteristic local maxima and minima.
+In \cite{Zyuzin2023} analytical expressions of the temperature at which the first peak occurs and its height were derived.
+However, this result, as well as those of \cite{KnolleCooperPRL15,TopodHvA2016,AlisultanovJETP2016,PalPRB2016,PalArxiv2022}, don't explain any giant temperature peak similar to the one in \cite{SuchitraScience2015} in the expression for the amplitude of dHvA oscillations.